 Let’s rock’n’roll!
 Two full days packed with front-end, UX and all that jazz!
 Live sessions on performance, accessibility, security, interface design, debugging and fancy CSS/JS techniques — and a few surprises along the way.

-We are working hard to get the best speakers for this years SmashingConf San Francisco 2020, we plan to announce our first speakers in a couple of months.
+We are working hard to get the best speakers for this years SmashingConf San Francisco 2020, we have announced a couple of wonderful names, and we hope to add a few more soon!

 Want to stay updated on the latest speakers and talk topics, why not follow us on Twitter?